Pensions and employees

 Pensions are a way of making sure you get a regular amount of money coming in during retirement.
 The UK Government gives tax relief on contributions you pay in to pensions.
 The idea is to encourage people to provide for their own retirement rather than rely on the state.
 This page gives some basic information on pensions.

 Growth on your pension savings is generally free of tax.
-When pensions are paid out to you they are taxable, but you should be able to take some part of the pension as a tax free lump sum.
+When pensions are paid out to you they are taxable, but you should be able to take some part of the pension as a tax-free lump sum.
+We look at some of the main tax benefits of pension saving in a recent news article (based on current law, although please note that tax benefits may depend on individual circumstances and may change in the future).

 We cannot advise you as to which type of scheme might be best for you.
 We cannot advise on whether or not you should pay into a particular pension.